The Ultimate List Of Visual User Research Methods

 Step 2: Identify the different elements and group them into categories representing different user personas.

 Step 3: Combine personas based on similarities and prioritize them.
-Select 3 or 4 of the top user personas you have.
+Select 3 or 4 of the top user persona creators you have.

 Step 4: Provide an appropriate description of each persona’s background and expectations.
 Remove excess personal information.